Create 3-D perspective image or surface mesh from a grid

 grdview reads a 2-D grid file and produces a 3-D perspective plot by drawing a mesh, painting a colored/gray-shaded surface made up of polygons, or by scanline conversion of these polygons to a raster image.
 Options include draping a data set on top of a surface, plotting of contours on top of the surface, and apply artificial illumination based on intensities provided in a separate grid file.

-- 2-D gridded data set to be imaged (the relief of the surface).
-(See GRID FILE FORMAT below.)
+2-D gridded data set to be imaged (the relief of the surface).
+(See Grid File Formats).

 - -C[cpt|master[+h[hinge]][+izinc][+u|Uunit] |color1,color2[,color3,…]]